ckntav/homerViz/README.md

 save_homer_html(homer)
 ```

-Here are examples of the HTML reports.
-Click on a screenshot to open the
+Here are examples of the HTML reports (click on a screenshot to open the
-interactive report in a new tab.
+interactive report):

 **Known motifs**